poliorcetics/ffn-downloader/README.md

 ## I. What does it do ?

-1. It allows you to download any story from [fanfiction.net](https://www.fanfiction.net) (well, probably, it wasn't really tested that far, just with a few hundreds of them).
+1. It allows you to download any story from [fanfiction.net](https://www.fanfiction.net) (well, probably, it wasn't really tested that far, just with a few millions of them).
 2. It also allows you to make statistics from a group a stories.
 (See below, **III.
 How to use it ?**, and the provided example)

 All files created by this application should be `.html` files or `plain text` files.
 Furthermore, if correctly used (see `example.py` and the documentation for further precisions), you should always be able to tell what files and folders were created/modified/deleted by the application.
 DO NOT HESITATE TO ASK FOR TIPS AND INFORMATIONS, I will answer as soon and as clearly as I can.